puppe1990/kids-english-learning/README.md

 If you have any issues or questions, please open an issue or contact the project maintainers.

 ## Author
-This project was created by [Your Name]
+This project was created by @puppe1990

 ## License
 This project is licensed under the MIT License.